hilarywenyi/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 ## Sign-in objects

-Each step in the flow is represented by a _Response_ which contains the information used for creating the UI and general state information.
-The response is also used to cancel the sign-in flow, or retrieve an access token after the sign-in flow succeeds.
+Each step in the sign-in flow is represented by a number of different SDK objects:

-The UI information is divided between two objects in the response: authenticators and remediations.
-An _Authenticator_ represents a type, or factor for verifying the identity of a user, such as a username and password, or Okta Verify.
-A _Method_ represents a channel for an authenticator, such as using email or SMS for an OTP.
-An authenticator may have multiple methods.
-A _Remediation_ represents a user action and usually contains most of the information for a step.
-Each response may contain multiple remediations and authenticators.

-Some common types of user action are represented by a _Capability_.
-These include requesting a new OTP or a password reset request.
-Remediations, authenticators, and methods may contain capabilities.

-A _Form_ inside the remediation represents the user action in a collection of _Field_ objects.
-Most fields represent something that's displayed in the UI, either a static element, such as a label, or a user input, such as a selection list.
-The field also contains state information, such as whether the associated value is required.
-Options, or lists of choices, are represented by a collection of fields.
-A field may also contain a form that contains more fields.

 <div class="common-image-format">

 ![A diagram showing the SDK objects and their relationships.](/img/mobile-sdk/mobile-idx-objects.png "A diagram that shows the SDK objects for the sign in flow and the relationships between them.")

 </div>

+- **Response:** The top-level object that contains all of the information for the step.
+It's also used to send messages for cancelling the sign-in flow, or retrieve an access token after the sign-in flow succeeds.
+A response may contain multiple authenticators and remediations.
+- **Authenticator:** Represents a type, or factor for verifying the identity of a user, such as a username and password.
+- **Method:** Represents a channel for an authenticator, such as using email or SMS for an OTP.
+An authenticator may have multiple methods.
+- **Remediation:** Represents a user action and usually contains most of the information for a step.
+- **Capability:** A user action, that's associated with a remediation, authenticator, or method, such as requesting a new OTP or a password reset.
+- **Field:** Represents an item displayed in the UI, either a static element, such as a label, or a user input, such as a selection list.
+It also contains state information, such as whether the associated value is required.
+Options, or lists of choices, are represented by a collection of fields.
+A field may also contain a form that contains more fields.\
+- **Form:** Contains the fields that represent the user action for a remediation.

 ## Common parts of the flow